risingwavelabs/risingwave-docs-legacy/docs/ingest/introduction-to-source.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/formats-and-encoding/" />
 </head>

-This topic will tell you more detailed information about sources, including:

-   - The concept of a source.
-   - The difference between a source and a table in RisingWave.
-   - The types of sources that RisingWave supports.
-   - The formats and encoding options of sources.

-## Source

 When ingesting data into RisingWave, you need to use sources.
 A source is a resource that RisingWave can read data from.

-### Supported sources and formats

-For the complete list of supported sources and formats, see [Supported sources and formats](/sql/commands/sql-create-source.md#supported-sources).
+## Types of sources

 Common upstream data sources for RisingWave include:

-- **Message Queues** like Apache Kafka, Apache Pulsar, Redpanda, etc.;
+- **Message queues** like Apache Kafka, Apache Pulsar, Redpanda, etc.;
 - **Change Data Capture (CDC) databases** like MySQL, PostgreSQL, MongoDB, etc.;
 - **Storage systems** like AWS S3.

-### Message Queues
+### Message queues

-RisingWave supports ingesting data from message queues like Apache Kafka, Apache Pulsar, Redpanda, AWS Kinesis, etc., in various formats including Avro, Protobuf, JSON, CSV, Bytes, etc. For a comprehensive list, please refer to the [documentation](https://docs.risingwave.com/docs/current/sql-create-source/#supported-sources).
-For example:
+RisingWave supports ingesting data from message queues like Apache Kafka, Apache Pulsar, Redpanda, AWS Kinesis, etc., in various formats including Avro, Protobuf, JSON, CSV, Bytes, etc. For a comprehensive list, please refer to the [Supported sources and formats](/sql/commands/sql-create-source.md#supported-sources).

+Here is an example of ingesting data from Kafka:

 ```sql
 CREATE SOURCE IF NOT EXISTS source_abc (